phalcon-orphanage/docs/en/reference/views.rst

 Template Engines
 ----------------
-From version 0.4.0, Phalcon_View allows you to use other template engines instead of plain PHP.This helps non-developers create and design views with less effort.
+From version 0.4.0, Phalcon_View allows you to use other template engines instead of plain PHP.
+This helps non-developers create and design views with less effort.
 Actually, only `Mustache`_ and `Twig <http://twig.sensiolabs.org/>`_ are supported.

 .. _Mustache: https://github.com/bobthecow/mustache.php

-Other template engines different than PHP require complex text parsing using external PHP librariesin order to generate the final view, this could increase the resources that your application is currently using.
+Other template engines different than PHP require complex text parsing using external PHP libraries in order to generate the final view, this could increase the resources that your application is currently using.

 If an external template engine is used, Phalcon_View provide you exactly thesame view hierarchy and it's still possible to access the API inside these templates.